ULIP ( Unit Linked Insurance Plan ): Meaning, Types, and Tax Benefits

 Example of taxability on ULIP

 Case: On April 1, 2022, Ankit purchased a ULIP policy assuring a sum of INR 25 lakhs on which he pays a premium of INR 2 lakhs every year during the term of the policy.
-On June 1, 2022, he purchases another policy assuring a sum of INR 10 lakhs on which he pays a premium of INR 1 lakh every year during the term of the policy.
+On June 1, 2022, he purchased another policy assuring a sum of INR 10 lakhs on which he pays a premium of INR 1 lakh every year during the term of the policy.

-Solution: Ankit has purchased two ULIP policies, both after February 1, 2021 hence, the maturity proceeds of the policies will be exempt u/s 10(10D) only if the premium paid for a single policy as well as the aggregate premium paid on both the policies do not exceed INR 2,50,000 in any year during the term of the policy.
+Solution: Ankit has purchased two ULIP policies, both after February 1, 2021, hence, the maturity proceeds of the policies will be exempt u/s 10(10D) only if the premium paid for a single policy as well as the aggregate premium paid on both the policies do not exceed INR 2,50,000 in any year during the term of the policy.

 What are the Benefits of Investing in ULIP?